szwang97/Erdos_QuantFinance_FinalProject_2024/README.md

 | XGBoost                         | 128           | 0.05          | 5.986           | -               |
 | XGBoost                         | 138           | 0.05          | 5.986           | -               |
 | Ensemble (0.7×CatBoost+0.3×XGB) | 138           | 0.005, 0.05   | 5.90            | 5.53            |

-## How to Use

-Details on how to use the API and run the models will be provided, including installation steps, configuration, and execution instructions.

-## Contributing

-Contributions to this project are welcome.
-Please submit pull requests or raise issues as needed.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.

 ## Acknowledgements